poemm/WasmSecurityConcerns/README.md

 ## HARDWARE-LEVEL

 ### Hardware Bugs and Backdoors

-Modern hardware may not be fully tested.
+Modern hardware is complicated (micro-ops, instruction queues, dependency chains, pipelining, etc).
+It is rumored that modern CPUs may not be fully tested.
 Bugs have been found.
-For mission-critical things, it may be wise to add redundancy with a variety of architectures.
+For mission-critical tasks, it may be wise to add redundancy with a variety of architectures.

 http://danluu.com/cpu-bugs/